Top 15 Amazing Things to Do in Lucca (Italy)

 The enchanting city of Lucca is a real travel highlight in Italy.
-Situated halfway between the popular cities of Pisa and Florence, this little town is considered to be one of the most beautiful in Tuscany.
-A walk through the historic old town reveals many beautiful attractions, picturesque alleys and charming squares.
-The landmarks here are Torre Guinigi, the famous tower with the trees on top and the imposing 4 km long city wall, one of the best preserved in Europe.
-But also the surroundings of Lucca are really lovely and invite going on exciting excursions.
+Situated halfway between the popular cities of Pisa and Florence, this little town is considered one of the most beautiful in Tuscany.
+There are so many fantastic things to do in Lucca.
+Walking through the historic center of Lucca, you will discover numerous interesting monuments, picturesque alleys and squares with a romantic flair.
+The city’s landmarks include the Torre Guinigi, the famous tower with the trees on top, and the imposing 4-kilometer-long city walls, one of the best-preserved in Europe.
+But Lucca’s surroundings are also very charming, with numerous attractions and natural sites to explore.

 General Information about Lucca